John Raven (cricketer)

 John Earle Reynolds Raven (23 April 1851 – 3 April 1940) was an English cricketer.
 Raven was a right-handed batsman who bowled right-arm fast-medium.
 He was born at Broughton Astley, Leicestershire.

 Raven made a single first-class appearance for Sussex against Surrey at The Oval in 1874.
 In this match, he bowled 18 wicketless overs in Surrey's first-innings as they compiled 348 all out, while in Sussex's first-innings he batted at number eleven and was dismissed for 10 runs by James Southerton, with Sussex being dismissed for 147.
 Sussex were forced to follow-on, with Raven scoring 4 runs before being dismissed by James Street, with Sussex being dismissed for 199.
 Surrey won the match by an innings and 2 runs.
 This was his only major appearance for Sussex.

-He died at Nutfield, Surrey on 3 April 1940.
+Raven died at Nutfield, Surrey on 3 April 1940, at the age of 89.